System resources

 Meaning

-sys.pressure.mem.high The operating system is about to resort to swapping memory and the Out Of Memory Killer might end processes.
+sys.pressure.mem.high The operating system is about to resort to swapping memory and the Out Of Memory Killer might terminate processes.
 Existing commands that request more memory while the server is above this threshold might be canceled and return an error to the client.

 OS-supplied resource pressure thresholds